openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 # SMS

+The SMS module provides basic SMS management functions.
+You can create and send SMS messages, and obtain and set the default SIM card for sending and receiving SMS messages.
+Besides, you can obtain and set the SMSC address, and check whether the current device can send and receive SMS messages.

 >**NOTE**
 >
 >The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.